StefVandekerckhove1/challenge-collecting-data/README.md

 Vera:
 - Prepared the function 'create_data(url)' in 'First_step_collecting_data_from_a_page.py' to extract the required information of an estate.
 - Added multiprocessing to the function 'create_data(url)' to shorten the requesttime.
+- cleaning the data

 Imad:
 - Prepared the scripts 'Immo_get_urls.py' which generated 'property_urls_1_to_333_apartment.csv' and 'property_urls_1_to_333_house.csv' containing a list of urls scraped from ImmoWeb.be,